 Medicine for Schizophrenia

-Prescription drugs can reduce symptoms such as abnormal thinking, hallucinations, and delusions in people with schizophrenia.
-They work by blocking certain brain chemicals.
-Some people have troubling side effects, including tremors and major weight gain.
-Drugs may also interfere with other medicines or supplements being taken.
-In most cases, long-term use of medication is an essential part of managing schizophrenia.
+Prescription drugs can reduce symptoms such as abnormal thinking, hallucinations, and delusions.
+It's thought they work by regulating certain brain chemicals and receptors that influence thinking, perception, and behavior.
+Some people have troubling side effects, including tremors and weight gain.
+Schizophrenia drugs can also interact with other medications or supplements.
+In most cases, long-term medication is essential to managing schizophrenia.

 Counseling can help people cope with their problem behaviors and thoughts, and improve how they relate to others.
 In cognitive behavioral therapy (CBT), people learn to test the reality of their thoughts and better manage symptoms.
 Other forms of therapy aim to improve self-care, communication, and relationship skills.
 These strategies are not meant to replace medication, but can help people already stable on medication manage everyday challenges.